+By Richard Robinson.
+Last Updated 27th January 2021.
+Welcome to our guide to sexual abuse claims.
 Sexual abuse or assault is unfortunately not uncommon in the UK and can happen to anyone regardless of age or gender, men, woman, the elderly, young children, teenagers and sadly even babies can all be victims of sexual abuse.
-If you have been sexually abused or assaulted, you may be eligible to make a claim for compensation for sexual abuse.
+If you have been sexually abused or assaulted, you may be eligible to make a claim for sexual abuse compensation.

 Although filing for compensation for sexual abuse will not be the first thing you think of if you have suffered sexual abuse, it is important to get the compensation you are entitled to.
 Successfully claiming compensation can help cover any financial costs you may have encountered that have been a direct result of your sexual abuse and so lessen any financial strains you may be experiencing especially if you haven’t been able to work due to the distress and suffering you are going through.

-Legal Helpline has an experienced panel of solicitors that can help you to get the compensation you deserve.
-If you’d like to discuss your case and find out if you are eligible to claim compensation, just call us on 0161 696 9685 and we can arrange a free, confidential consultancy session with one of our specialist personal injury solicitors.
+Legal Helpline has an experienced panel of solicitors that possess great experience in handling sexual abuse claims.
+If you’d like to discuss your case and find out if you are eligible to claim compensation, just call us here at Legal Helpline on 0161 696 9685 and we can arrange a free, confidential consultancy session with one of our specialist personal injury solicitors.